Housing Voucher Programs

 Family Unification Program (FUP)

-DOLA partners with the Colorado Division of Child Welfare and local service providers to administer a unique housing choice voucher program to assist homeless youth, aging out of the foster care system (ages 18 through 21) and families where available housing is an obstacle to full custody of their children.
+DOLA partners with the Colorado Division of Child Welfare and local service providers to administer this unique housing choice voucher program to assist Households involved in child welfare.
+These vouchers can serve both families and youth headed households.
+Family vouchers are reserved for families where housing is an obstacle to retaining or regaining custody of their children.
+Youth vouchers are for homeless youth aging out of the foster care system (ages 18 through 24).

 Housing Choice Voucher Homeownership Program

 This homeownership program empowers eligible participants interested in purchasing their own home.
 The voucher may be applied toward the family’s portion of a mortgage.
 Homes must meet minimum standards of health and safety.

 Project Based Assistance (PBV)

 This program allows the department to use up to 20 percent of its budget authority to subsidize specific units in designated buildings targeting populations needing supervision or a structured setting.

 Veterans Affairs Supportive Housing (VASH)

 The Veterans Affairs Supportive Housing (VASH) program is a national initiative sponsored by the HUD and the U.S. Department of Veterans Affairs (VA).
 The goal of the VASH program is to provide housing choice voucher rental assistance and intensive case management and clinical services to enable homeless veterans access to permanent housing while leading healthy, productive lives in the community.

 Continuum of Care Permanent Supportive Housing (CoC PSH)